spatial-data-science/2024/README.md

 ## Registration

-The registration is now open.
+The registration for in-person attendance is now closed due to capacity reasons.
+Registration for online attendance is still open.
 Please register using the [registration form](https://forms.gle/coaynifjWoYovuyVA).
+If you believe we should secure an additional in-person spot for you, reach out to Martin.

 The registration fees for on-site participation: